neonious/lowsync/doc/commands/commands/monitor.rst

 ==================

 Displays the output of the running program in real-time, plus timestamp.
 The output is colored according to the severity of the output (e.g. if program uses console.error).

-Also allows the user to write to the standard input of the program.

 Output
 ==================